The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Introduction

-In the absence of accurate data, measured inequality sometimes does not describe the ground reality \cite{5, 5a, 5b, 5c, 6, 6a}.
-As a consequence, it becomes difficult for policy makers to decide suitable welfare measures to reduce inequality and maintain a balance between have and have nots.
-In this scenario, we have tried to mimic the actual variables, i.e. income and wealth, by some other parameters which are easily accessible to get an idea how income and wealth inequality varies over time.
-Our aim is to study the evolution of income and wealth inequality and find the realistic upper limit in the absence of any mitigation measure, as in other socio-economic issues mentioned in the literature \cite{2c1, 2c2, 2c3, 2c4, 2c5}.
-In the present article, we have considered the run scored by batters in the T20 matches of Indian Premier League (IPL) since 2008 as a measure to calculate income and wealth inequality .
-Specifically, run made by a batter in an innings has been treated as income and the cumulative run he had made in various innings of IPL, as his wealth.
-All data related with the run scored by a batter can be collected from the official website of IPL \cite{10} and various other standard sports websites \cite{11, 11a}.
+In the present article, we have considered the runs scored by batters in T20 matches of the Indian Premier League (IPL) since 2008 as a measure to calculate income and wealth inequality.
+Specifically, runs made by a batter in an innings have been treated as income, and the cumulative runs he has made in various innings of the IPL as his wealth.
+All data related to the runs scored by a batter can be collected from the official IPL website \cite{10} and various other standard sports websites \cite{11, 11a}.
+The next section introduces the mathematical framework for calculating inequality.
+Section III provides a brief description of the IPL for readers unfamiliar with the league.
+Section IV justifies the comparison between income/wealth and the runs scored by batters, while detailing the methodology for calculating this inequality.
+Section V presents various plots analyzing the key features of these findings, and finally, Section VI discusses our study's findings.

-In the next section, we have discussed required mathematics to calculate inequality.
-A brief description on IPL has been done in Section III for the readers who are unaware about IPL.
-Section IV contains justification of comparing income and wealth with the run scored by batters.
-It also describes how we have calculated the income and wealth inequality from the run scored by batters.
-In section V, we have discussed about various plots which we have given in the article to explain various features of income and wealth inequality.
-At last, in Section VI, we have discussed our findings from the present study.